gits2501/Hmac_Sha1/README.md

 In this repo there are two implementations of hmac_sha1, one uses behavior delegation pattern the other functional pattern.
 So you can pick what ever soothes your needs.
 Behaviour delegation  code uses custom implementation of private variables, more about that [here](https://stackoverflow.com/questions/32748078/variable-privacy-in-javascripts-behaviour-delegation-pattern/43476020#43476020).

 Also both implementation use *Rusha.js* as sha1 function, all info you can find [here](https://github.com/srijs/rusha).
 You can use anything you want for sha1.
-Also there are 3 functions, byteLength hexToString, and oneByteChar for operations that hmacSha1 uses.
+Also there are 3 functions, byteLength, hexToString, and oneByteChar for operations that hmacSha1 uses.
 #### Examples:
 In this example the key and message (baseString) for testing are used from [twitter api example](https://dev.twitter.com/oauth/overview/creating-signatures).